7 Most Effective Marketing Channels for Small Businesses

 Benefits

-High ROI: Among the most cost-effective marketing methods.
+• High ROI: Among the most cost-effective marketing methods.
+This is due to its targeted nature and ability to automate much of the process.

-Customer Retention: Keeps your business top-of-mind with existing customers.
+• Customer Retention: Keeps your business top-of-mind with existing customers.
+Regular communication through email can foster loyalty and encourage repeat purchases.

 Strategies